Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Foundations of multi-objective optimization

 Hence for the true Pareto front, the $\operatorname{HV}$ reaches its maximum.
-In practice, the \emph{nadir point}, which is constructed from the worst objective values, is often used as the reference point.
+In practice, the \emph{nadir point}, which is constructed from the worst objective values, or a point slightly beyond it, is often used as the reference point.
 For a guideline on how to set a reference point, see~\cite{Ishibuchi18referencepoint}.

-Based on a quality indicator estimate, MOO strategies can be evaluated over different benchmark datasets by using the \textit{Nemenyi post hoc test}~\citep{demsar2006statistical}, where the strategies are compared pairwise to find the best-performing one under a significance level of $\alpha$.
+Based on a quality indicator estimate, MOO strategies can be evaluated over different benchmark datasets by using appropriate statistical tests. \citet{eftimov2018data} on the other hand propose to use a data-driven preference-based approach, which includes information about the influence of each quality indicator.